chriopter/hugo-autopilot/README.md

 ## Features & Usage Example

-Hugo Autopilot combines three powerful workflows into a single, easy-to-use solution:

-1. **Hugo Builder** - Builds and deploys Hugo sites to GitHub Pages
-2. **Hugo Updater** - Checks for Hugo updates and creates PRs & Automerges to Rebuild site on newest version
-3. **PR Merger** - Auto-merges Dependabot PRs

-All these features are accessed through a single router workflow that you can reference from your Hugo site with just one file.
-This means you only need to add one workflow file to your repository to get all these capabilities:
+Hugo Autopilot combines three powerful workflows into a single, easy-to-use solution that you can reference from your Hugo site with just one file:

 With this single workflow file, your Hugo site will automatically:
-- Build and deploy to GitHub Pages when you push to main
+- Build and deploy to GitHub Pages when you push to main with **Hugo Builder**
-- Check for Hugo updates weekly and create auto-merged PRs
+- Check for Hugo updates weekly and create auto-merged PRs with **Hugo Updater**
-- Auto-merge Dependabot PRs for GitHub Actions dependencies
+- Auto-merge Dependabot PRs for GitHub Actions dependencies with **PR Merger**
 - Respond to manual triggers and repository dispatch events

 Here's a real-world example from [christopher-eller.de](https://github.com/chriopter/christopher-eller.de):